Back pain can be crippling. Every night, we have to face it – and it can ruin that next stretch of time before we return to the sheets once more…

 It’s easy with this category: don’t buy it!
 Continuous or single coils (apart from wearing out much quicker) will squeak in the night when you’re moving around – a disaster for couples if one half is already being kept awake by their back pain.

 Sufferers of scoliosis, strain at the base of the spine or a slipped lower disc may find a ‘medium-firm’, traditional spring build alleviates some of their pain.
 You might call this an orthopaedic mattress.
 It deals with irregularities in bone structure, thanks to the level of back support it provides.
 Blood circulation is also heightened when we lie straighter on our backs or stomachs.
+Whilst this may be the ideal solution for some, we are all different.

 Those suffering from a number of inflamed areas will often find a reflex or memory foam mattress ideal for their needs.
 As these let you sink into the material, harsher pains – like those in the hips, buttocks, shoulders and legs – are literally softened as time goes by.
 Ankylosing spondylitis is one of the afflictions that stands to benefit from a foam design, and arthritic concerns can also become less intense.